 Hours & minutes are generally used/presented to managers and employees as it is easier to understand how long they worked, while decimal time is easier for payroll purposes and adding time on a calculator.

-When looking at the hours for an employee in any type of system, be it ExakTime Connect or your accounting/job-costing application, you must be diligent about the symbol that is separating your hours and minutes.
-If you see a colon, then the hours are shown in hours & minutes.
-If you see a decimal, then the hours are shown as decimal time.
-You cannot interchangeably use these values and should always use a singular time format to avoid any possible issues.
+When looking at the employees' hours in any system, be it ExakTime Connect or your accounting/job-costing application, you must be diligent about the symbol that separates your hours and minutes.
+If you see a colon (:), the hours are shown in hours & minutes.
+If you see a decimal (.), the hours are in decimal time.
+You cannot use these values interchangeably and should always use a singular time format to avoid any possible issues or convert the values from one to the other.

-For example, let's say an employee worked 45 minutes for you.
+For example, let's say an employee worked 45 minutes.
 This can also be conveyed as .75 of an hour.
 You would not want to use .45 of an hour as that would result in fewer hours for an employee.
 A visual example has been included below.

 Adding Time

-Where this can cause confusion/trouble is when the incorrect time format is used to add time on a calculator.
+Using the wrong time format can confusion/trouble when trying to add the time on a calculator.

 For example, adding 4:30h (4 hours & 30 minutes) to 3:45h (3 hours & 45 minutes) would result in 7:75h (7 hours & 75 minutes) when added on a calculator.
-This is due to the calculator not rolling over the hour after 60 minutes.
+This is because calculators do not roll over to the next hour after 60 minutes and do not typically have a colon symbol.
 This can result in an employee receiving an incorrect amount of hours than expected.
 The correct result should be 8:15h (8 hours & 15 minutes).

-To properly add time-based on hours & minutes, a time calculator must be used, while decimal time can be added on a regular calculator.
+A time calculator should be used to properly add time based on hours & minutes, while decimal time can be added on a regular calculator.

 Entering Time

-Another issue that can be caused by incorrect time formats is when entering hours for payroll purposes.
+Another issue that can be caused by incorrect time formats is entering time for payroll purposes.

-If entering hours that are shown as hours and minutes into a system that is expecting decimal time can result in an employee receiving less time than expected.
+If entering hours shown as hours and minutes into a system that is expecting decimal time can result in an employee receiving less time than expected.

 For example, Chris Coleman worked 40:45 hours for the week.
 If you were to enter this into a system that is expecting decimal time, it would be formatted as 40.45 hours for the week.
 This would result in the employee receiving less time than expected.